-- 3.10 LGPSC provides quarterly reporting for all funds managed by LGPSC detailing how votes have been cast in different markets and a vote by vote disclosure for full transparency.
+- 3.11 LGPSC has EOS at Federated Hermes (EOS) as its stewardship provider, with the remit of engaging companies on ESG issues across all relevant asset classes, sectors, and markets, executing the LGPSC voting principles which are also the principles agreed by the Fund. - 3.12 This followed a comprehensive due diligence process by LGPSC: EOS were selected as their beliefs align well with LGPSC's and the Fund's beliefs, namely that dialogue with companies on ESG factors is essential to build a global financial system that delivers improved long-term returns for investors, as well as more sustainable outcomes for society.
+The EOS team provides access to companies globally based on a diverse set of skills, experience, languages, connections, and cultural understanding.
+EOS also engages regulators, industry bodies and other standard setters to help shape capital markets and the environment in which companies and investors can operate more sustainably. - 3.13 LGPSC provides quarterly reporting for all funds managed by LGPSC, detailing how votes have been cast in different markets and a vote by vote disclosure for full transparency.
 Engagement and voting disclosures are also done specifically for listed securities held across Worcestershire Pension Fund portfolios.
-Our quarterly engagement, voting reports and policy / strategy statements are all available on the Fund's website in the Funding and investments area and are a standing item on the Pension Committee agendas. - 3.11 The Pensions Committee delivers its oversight of stewardship by meeting four times a year, or otherwise as necessary.
-This is the same for the Pensions Board and Pensions Investment Sub Committee. - 3.12 To support our initiatives and work on strengthening / improving our investment and RI approach, we commission appropriate, additional expertise as required.
+Our quarterly engagement, voting reports and policy / strategy statements are all available on the Fund's website in the Funding and investments area and are a standing item on the Pensions Committee agendas. - 3.14 The Pensions Committee delivers its oversight of stewardship by meeting four times a year, or otherwise as necessary.
+This is the same for the Pension Board and Pensions Investment Sub Committee. - 3.15 To support our initiatives and work on strengthening / improving our investment and RI approach, we commission appropriate, additional expertise as required.
 For example, over the last 18 months we have tasked: